dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 You can view who has access to different resources, by going into that resource group, clicking "Access Control (IAM), clicking "role assignments", and you will be presented with a list of users with different roles.
 The other way is be selecting the user in Entra ID and selecting either "Azure role assignments" or "Assigned roles"

+## Accounts, Subscriptions, and Governance

+- **Account:** a user ID, so it is a person or an app (managed identity).
+  - It is considered a bad practice to take a peron's real credentials and program them into an application.
+- **Tenant** is a representation of an organization
+  - Typically represented bya  public domain, but will be assigned a .onmicrosoft.com domain if not specified
+  - A dedicated instance of **Entra ID**
+  - **Every Azure Account is part of at least one tenant**
+- **Subscription** is an agreement with Microsoft to use Azure services, and how you will pay for that usage
+  - All Azure resource usage will be billed to the payment method of the subscription
+  - Not every tenant has a subscription, but a tenant without one, will not be able to create Azure resources
+  - Tenants can have more than one subscription
+  - More than one account can be the owner in a tenant
+- **Resource** is any entity managed by Azure
+  - Accounts can be given read, update, owner rights to resources
+- **Resource Group** is a container that holds related resources and allows for keeping unrelated resources separate
+  - It is a way of organizing resources in a subscription
+  - Think of it like a folder structure
+  - **All resources must belong to only one resource group
+  - When you delete a resource group, it will also delete all resources inside